DigiBP/AS24TeamVector/README.md

 If a narcotic falls below the threshold and a reorder of the medication for the big safe required, the purchasing team is involved.

 A service is implemented (API call, with an internally created API) to check if the medication is available for re-order from the pharmacy (i.e. to check if there are medication shortages on the market currently).
-Then a DMN is implemented, where:
+Then a Decision Model and Notation (DMN) is implemented, where:

 1. If the medication stock is insufficient but it is available for reorder, the same medication is reordered (typically under the described contracts).